mattdavis0351/mongodb-labs/exercises/05_python-mongo-webservice.md

 **Web Browser View**
 ![image](https://user-images.githubusercontent.com/38021615/66260577-191c8480-e775-11e9-888c-5634141a0bc6.png)

+:warning: The link on this page won't work yet since we haven't configured it to be an endpoint.
+We will do so soon so wait for it!

 **Bonus :rocket:** : Try making a change to the `index.html` page by adding a different welcome message (**Do Not Edit The Link On This Page**) and refresh your broswer without restarting the server to see the new content load.

 **Exercise 3:**
 Our `Endpoints` aren't limited to just sending content in an HTTP Response Body.
 They can also do computational stuff.
 Let's take an admittedly arbitrary look at an `Endpoint` which contains computational logic when it receives HTTP Requests.

-We are also going to add a two new route to our **app.py** file at the same time.
-Open **app.py** and add the following route, again we will show you the complete file all at once.
+We are also going to add two new routes to our **app.py** file at the same time.
+Open **app.py** and add the following routes, again we will show you the complete file all at once.
 We will make the following changes:
 - Add two global variables `var1` and `var2` which are `integers`
 - Add two new routes, one that points to `/addition` and the other pointing to `/multiplication`.
 Each will contain different but relevant logic.